 Council has adopted all recommendations outlined in the Sustainability Study in the revised Planning Proposal (referred to as Post-Gateway Planning Proposal).
 The below tables provides a summary of the Post-Gateway Planning Proposal energy and water performance targets compared with the Pre-Gateway Planning Proposal and PRCUTS, including rationale for the changes.
 Further detail can be seen in the Sustainability Study enclosed within this appendix.

 Note.
-The Sustainable Building SEPP 2022 was published on 29 August 2022 and will come into effect from 1 October 2023.
-Upon commencement, the existing State Environmental Planning Policy (BASIX) 2004 will be repealed and integrated into the Sustainable Buildings SEPP 2022.
+The Sustainable Building SEPP 2022 was published on 29 August 2022 and came into effect on 1 October 2023.
+Upon commencement, the State Environmental Planning Policy (BASIX) 2004 was repealed and integrated into the Sustainable Buildings SEPP 2022.